RayHightower/RayHightower.com/_posts/2016-01-18-firefox-404-lunrjs.markdown

 After the meeting, I reproduced the problem for [Justin Love](https://twitter.com/wondible) and [Darren Holland](https://twitter.com/cachesking).
 In addition to being a co-organizer of ChicagoRuby, Justin is a JavaScript enthusiast and a co-organizer of the Chicago JavaScript group.
 Darren has strong skills in Ruby and JavaScript.

 We managed to isolate the problem further by strategically inserting `alert` statements in `search.js`.
 We tested each iteration against Chrome and Firefox.
 Chrome continued to succeed.
 Firefox continued to fail.
-The `alert` statements helped us to determine where.
+The `alert` statements helped us to verify the point of failure.

 ### Collaboration and Solution